qubeek/mdash/README.md

 $ composer require qubeek/mdash
 ```

-For best prectice with library use comprehensive library for generating diff between two strings.
+For best practice with the library use a comprehensive library for generating diff between two strings.

 ``` bash
 $ composer require jfcherng/php-diff